markhaskamp/elixir_command/README.md

 # Number

-Holds a number as it's state.
+Holds a number as its state.

 ## Features